Noman-hafeez0/Wild-Life-web/README.md

 ## 🤝 Contributing

-Contributions are welcome!

-1. Fork the repository.
+1. Fork the repository
-2. Clone your fork locally.
+2. Clone your fork
-3. Create a new branch for your feature/fix.
+3. Create a branch for your feature/fix
-4. Commit your changes.
+4. Commit your changes
-5. Push to your fork and open a Pull Request.
+5. Push & open a Pull Request

-Please follow coding standards and ensure responsiveness across devices.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** – see [LICENSE](LICENSE).

 ---

 ## 💬 Acknowledgements

-Thanks to all contributors and organizations dedicated to wildlife conservation.
-Your work inspires this project.
+Thanks to everyone contributing to wildlife protection and this website's creation.
+Your dedication brings awareness and action to conservation efforts globally.